Residue sums for superconformal indices: Convergent residue sums

 \subsection{Elliptic hypergeometric integrals}

 In this section, we argue that the reduced measure can also be used to evaluate the full superconformal index.
 Technically, this requires us to evaluate (multivariate) elliptic hypergeometric integrals.
-Such integrals have only been evaluated in closed form in very specific cases.
+Such integrals have only been evaluated in closed form in very specific cases, and not through the method of residues.
 For example, as reviewed in Section \ref{ssec:n=1-gauge-theory-inds}, the $\mathcal{N}=1$ SQCD index can be evaluated in closed form when it has $SU(N)$ gauge group, with $N_f=N+1$ fundamentals, such that the Seiberg dual theory is free.
-However, to the best of our knowledge, there is no correct residue evaluation of these and more general cases in the literature, despite some (relatively recent) attempts \cite{Peelaers:2014ima,Goldstein:2020yvj,spiri2024}.
-We describe the issues with previous attempts and the correct residue evaluation of general classes of univariate elliptic hypergeometric integrals in Appendix \ref{app:ell-hypgeom-int}.
-In Section \ref{sec:examples-rank-1}, we use these general results to describe in detail the evaluation and convergence of residue sums for the full superconformal indices of rank $1$ gauge theories.
-In particular, we study the indices of $\mathcal{N}=4$ $SU(2)$ SYM, and $\mathcal{N}=1,2$ $SU(2)$ SQCD for values of $N_f$ in the conformal window and at $N_f=4$, respectively.
+However, there appears to be no complete residue evaluation of these and more general cases in the literature, despite some (relatively recent) attempts \cite{Peelaers:2014ima,Goldstein:2020yvj,spiri2024}.
+We describe the issues with these attempts and a convergent residue evaluation of general classes of univariate elliptic hypergeometric integrals in Appendix \ref{app:ell-hypgeom-int}.
+In Section \ref{sec:examples-rank-1}, we use these general results to describe in detail the evaluation and convergence of residue sums for the full superconformal indices of the following rank $1$ gauge theories: $\mathcal{N}=4$ $SU(2)$ SYM, and $\mathcal{N}=1,2$ $SU(2)$ SQCD for values of $N_f$ in the conformal window and at $N_f=4$, respectively.

-Here, we present a schematic overview of how one would go about the higher rank case and, as in the preceding sections, work for concreteness with the $\cN=4$ $SU(N)$ SYM theory.
-Various relevant technical details can be found in Appendix \ref{ssec:generalized-EHI}.
+Here, we present a (very) schematic overview of how one would go about the higher rank case.
+As in the preceding sections, we work for concreteness with the $\cN=4$ $SU(N)$ SYM theory.
+From \eqref{eq:full-index-suN-n=4-defn}, we collect the $\mathcal{N}=4$ $SU(N)$ index with the full measure and the reduced measure: